Soontao/hsocks5/README.md

 ## Setup with binary

-Download released binaries from [here](https://github.com/Soontao/hsocks5/releases). (you should download the correct binary for your platform)
+Download pre-built binaries from [here](https://github.com/Soontao/hsocks5/releases). (you should download the correct binary for your platform)

 And run with